CodingNomads/mentor-docs/docs/09_faq.md

 **Mentor_Admin** - Items not directly related to student support, but needed to get the job done.
 For example, completing student report logs, mentor stand-ups, internal communication / meetings with CodingNomads, etc.

 **Community Support** - Anything related to supporting the community!
-This includes making posts / responding to posts on CodingNomads' forum and Slack for students who you are not billing for, attending CN community events, etc.
+This includes making posts / responding to posts on CodingNomads' forum and Discord for students who you are not billing for, attending CN community events, etc.

 If you have any doubts about how or what to charge, please contact Kim, Michael, Ryan, or Jared!